 For an HTTP Delivery Service the client might receive a URL such as

-bar.dsname.cdn.com to an IP address, but in this case Traffic Router returns its own IP address.
-The client opens a connection to port 80 on the Traffic Router’s IP address, and sends:
+video.demo1.mycdn.ciab.test to an IP address, but in this case Traffic Router returns its own IP address.
+The client opens a connection to port 80 (HTTP) or port 443 (HTTPS) on the Traffic Router’s IP address, and sends its request.

 Traffic Router uses an HTTP

-302 FOUND response to redirect the client to the best cache.
-For example:
+302 Found response to redirect the client to the best cache server.

-The information Traffic Router can consider when selecting a cache in this case is much better:
+The information Traffic Router can consider when selecting a cache server in this case is much better:

 - The URL path the client is requesting, excluding query string.